-Windows, external doors and joinery Repair category 2 Notes The double glazed window units are of an older style with no trickle vents.
-There is some evidence of decay to the timbers above the brick base in the front and rear elevation.
-The external paintwork is worn and there is evidence of deterioration to the fascia boards in the gables.
+Windows, external doors and joinery Repair category 2 Notes The timber framed double glazed windows are understood to be approximately thirty five years old.
+There is some deterioration to the frames and there are gaps in the mastic seals around the openings.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.
+The cement boarding to the soffits may be an asbestos containing material which should be managed accordingly.

 External decorations

 Repair category 2

-Notes The external paintwork is worn.
+Notes The paintwork is weathered in places.